Yasmeenmad/Create-Tableau-Story/README.md

 - visualization is a fluid process that typically requires multiple iterations of improvements.

 #### The Project steps
-1- Choose a Data Set.
+1- Choose a Data Set n/
 2-  Get Organized.
 3- Find a Data Story.
 4- Create Your Visualization.